PVirie/thinking/README.md

 ## Prerequisites

 I have all OSs (Linux, Windows, Mac) in my possession, so I will try to make it work on all of them as far as I can.
+But I would recommend using Linux for the best experience.
 If you have any issues, please let me know.

 -   install docker
     -   Linux, please follow [docker-ce](https://www.linode.com/docs/guides/installing-and-using-docker-on-ubuntu-and-debian/)